leitao/hid-tools/man/hid-recorder.md

 DESCRIPTION
 -----------
-**hid-recorder** captures hidraw report descriptors and hid reports (events) and prints them in a standardized format (see below) to debug and replay HID devices.
+**hid-recorder** captures report descriptors and hid reports (events) through the *hidraw* kernel module and prints them in a standardized format (see below) to debug and replay HID devices.

 When invoked without arguments, **hid-recorder** shows a list of available devices.